-The integrating experience of the Christian ministries major, including placement in a ministry setting under the direct supervision of an experienced mentor.
-Emphasis is on application of ongoing coursework and participation in relevant aspects of ministry.
-Students will gain experience in the refinement and integration of a working philosophy of ministry.
-Opportunity for assessment of personal ministry skills and lifelong leadership development.
+Practical integration of Christian ministries knowledge and skills under the direct supervision of an experienced mentor.
+Development of a working philosophy of ministry through reflection on personal and professional responses in ministry situations.
+Assessment of personal ministry skills and lifelong leadership development.